nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

    - -er [er]: forms active participant nouns Examples:
    - materok "boatman" < mater-ok "vessel-AGENT"
    - ward-er "guide" < ward "direct"

+### Tense Marking

+1. Basic Temporal Markers
+   - branum [bra.num] "past" (lit. "swift-that.DIST.INAN")
+     - From bran "swift/passing" + -um "distal inanimate"
+     - Conceptualizes past as distant/unseen time
+   - branrum [bran.rum] "ancestral time" (lit. "swift-that.DIST.ANIM")
+     - Uses animate distal marker for sacred/ancestral time
+   - mulsum [mul.sum] "future" (lit. "night-change-DIST")
+     - From mulsimrum "changes to a distant night"
+     - Grammaticalized through reduction: mulsimrum → mulsum

+2. Completive Marking
+   - tel [tel] "complete, finished"
+     - Follows clause for past perfect meaning
+     - Example: bramisimris kethes branum tel
+       "the river had flowed to the sea"

+3. Position and Usage
+   - Can occur sentence-initial (topic/focus):
+     - branum bramisimris kethes
+       "In the past, the river flowed to the sea"
+     - mulsum bramisimris kethes
+       "In the future, the river will flow to the sea"
+   - Can occur sentence-final (neutral):
+     - bramisimris kethes branum
+       "The river flowed to the sea"
+     - bramisimris kethes mulsum
+       "The river will flow to the sea"
+   - Can occur pre-verbal (emphasis):
+     - bramisimris branum kethes
+       "The river USED TO flow to sea"
+     - bramisimris mulsum kethes
+       "The river WILL flow to sea"

 ### Spatial Reference System